SRKabir/Rapid_FloodModelling_CNN/README.md

 Run this for all .par files for generating training and testing data.

 Outputs from Run2 to Run9 should be placed in the /../Target directory.
-This is the outputs from synthetic hydrographs and used for training. and output files from Run1 should be placed in the /../Run1 directory.
-This is the outputs of 2005 event and used for testing model performance.
+These are the outputs from synthetic hydrographs and used for training. and output files from Run1 should be placed in the /../Run1 directory.
+These are the outputs of 2005 event and used for testing model performance.

 # Training the CNN model
 To make sure you have the same libraries please clone/download the repo and 'cd' to directory run the following command: